McJess/gallivant/README.md

 # gallivant
-Floating around in programming like diatoms in the water.
-Not knowing where it will end up with ;)
+Floating around in programming like diatoms in the water - not knowing where it will end up ;)